Skin sensory receptors: How context affects touch response

 Thermoreceptors

-Located in your skeletal muscles, tongue, some internal organs (e.g. liver, bladder), hypothalamus of your forebrain, and skin, thermoreceptors are free nerve endings that detect changes in temperature within your body and environment.
+Thermoreceptors are free nerve endings that detect changes in temperature within your body and environment.
+They’re located in skeletal muscles, tongue, internal organs (e.g. liver, bladder), hypothalamus of the forebrain, and skin.
 When temperature reaches to a point where you begin to feel discomfort, it may elicit pain.

-Like most mechanoreceptors that adapt to pressure changes, thermoreceptors can adapt to temperature changes, but there’s a range that these skin receptors can adapt to.
+Like mechanoreceptors, thermoreceptors can adapt to temperature changes, but there’s a range that these skin receptors can adapt to.

 Heat receptors adapt within the range of 29°C (84° F) to 45°C (113°F).